luhart/seqalign/README.md

 - React
 - Next.js
-- CSS is mostly react-bootstrap
+- CSS is mostly react-bootstrap + a bit of custom CSS

 ## API